theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/published-policies.md

 title: Published Policies
 nav_order: 1
 description: >-
-    Publish clear policies that describe all aspects of your project’s governance.
-Ensure these can be easily found on the project website, and are referenced during key processes.
-problem: >-
     Collaboration across distributed groups requires clarity around rules, policies and procedures.
 context: >-
     Collaborative projects involve a variety of policies describing the project’s governance.
 If these are not clearly documented, there may be a lack of trust around how data is being accessed, used and shared, and around how key processes such as moderation and disagreements are handled.
+solution: >-
+    Publish clear policies that describe all aspects of your project’s governance.
+Ensure these can be easily found on the project website, and are referenced during key processes.
 examples:
     -
         title: Discogs